School Closing Procedures

 The number of students we transport (more than 11,000), combined with many routes and different school schedules, make it impossible for DPS to issue a two-hour delay, like surrounding suburban districts.

 DPS bus drivers run nearly 1,000 total routes each day, with a combination of public, charter and parochial students delivered to some 64 schools around the city.
 The complexity of those routes, coupled with different bell schedules, means we must be open or closed.

 What is the process for deciding if schools are open or closed because of snow and/or ice or other extreme weather conditions?

 The DPS weather team closely monitors local forecasts, and consults with local meteorologists.
 In predawn hours, members are driving on sections of city streets, in residential areas where our buses must travel to get to our students.
 Those road conditions are assessed by the chief operating officer, and administrators from our transportation and grounds departments.

-By 4:30 a.m., the public information officer is notified of the decision or asked to stand by.
-If a decision is made to close schools, the public information officer contacts local news media, the DPS switchboard operator, and our DPS-TV station to make the announcement public.
+By 4:30 a.m., the strategic communication director is notified of the decision or asked to stand by.
+If a decision is made to close schools, the strategic communication director contacts local news media, the DPS switchboard operator, and our DPS-TV station to make the announcement public.
 The chief operating officer and members of the weather team begin a phone tree to contact principals and central office administrators.